ImagingLab/Colorizing-with-GANs/README.md

 # Image Colorization with Generative Adversarial Networks
-This repository explores the method of colorization using generative adversarial networks (GANs).
+Over the last decade, the process of automatic colorization had been studied thoroughly due to its vast application such as colorization of grayscale images and restoration of aged and/or degraded images.
+This problem is highly ill-posed due to the extremely large degrees of freedom during the assignment of color information.
+Many of the recent developments in automatic colorization involved images that contained a common theme throughout training, and/or required highly processed data such as semantic maps as input data.
+In our approach, we attempted to fully generalize this procedure using a conditional Deep Convolutional Generative Adversarial Network (DCGAN).
+The network is trained over datasets that are publicly available such as CIFAR-10 and Places365.
+The results of the generative model and tradition deep neural networks are compared.
 The colorization is done using two convolutional networks to as suggested by [Pix2Pix](https://github.com/phillipi/pix2pix).

 The network is trained on the datasets [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) and [Places365](http://places2.csail.mit.edu).
 Some of the results from Places365 dataset are [shown here](#places365-results)